 Ultimately, the choice between a credit union and a bank depends on your specific financial needs, priorities, and the options available to you in your area.
 It's a good idea to compare the services, fees, and benefits offered by different institutions before making a decision.

 Credit Unions vs Banks Basics

-Credit unions and banks are similar in some ways: they’re both financial institutions that offer services like checking accounts or loans, and can help you manage your money.
+Banks and credit unions are similar in some ways: they’re both financial institutions that offer services like checking accounts or personal loans, and can help you manage your money.